-He made the announcement hours after saying that his government had detained a group he said were involved in a US-backed plot to overthrow him.
+Chavez announced the decision during a televised speech, hours after saying his government had detained a group of alleged conspirators in a plot to overthrow him.

-Chavez’s critics accuse him of trying to create instability in an attempt to shore up what they say is his plummeting popularity ahead of elections.
+Al Jazeera’s Mariana Sanchez reported from Caracas that Chavez critics were saying that he was trying to create instability in an attempt to shore up what they said was his plummeting popularity ahead of elections.

 Tensions between the US and Venezuela had already risen after Russia sent two strategic bombers to Venezuela for military exercises.

 Chavez said the aircraft had arrived to counter US influence in the region.

 On Thursday, the US said it was monitoring the situation.

 “It is something that we will watch very closely, as we have with the movements of other military assets for the stated purpose of this joint exercise,” McCormack said.

 The Russian move is reported to be Moscow’s first strategic deployment in the Western hemisphere since the end of the Cold War and comes amid increased tensions between Russia and the US over the recent conflict with Georgia.

 Moscow remains angry that US used military vessels to carry aid to Georgia during Russia’s intervention there.